 But if streaming is important, OVPN is probably not your best option.
-And their 10 day money back guarantee means you need to hustle if you want to give OVPN a good workout before committing to a subscription.
+And their 10-day money back guarantee means you need to hustle if you want to give OVPN a good workout before committing to a subscription.

-- Above average prices with a short refund window
+- Above average subscription prices

 Want more information on this no log VPN service?
 Then check out our complete OVPN review.

 VPN Jurisdiction and logging policies